 Sneakers, gyming shoes, running shoes, and even loafers can get pretty smelly during those hot summer days, and if you wear them without socks?
 Disaster alert!

-If you say you want some refreshing, not just deodorizing, we have essential oils for you!
+If you want a refreshed feel, not just deodorizing, we have essential oils for you!
 A few drops of essential oil on your shoe, either directly or in a piece of paper, and bam!
 It’s refreshing.
-Try to use tea tree, eucalyptus, and oils with strong aroma for better results.
+Try to use tea tree, eucalyptus, and oils with a strong aroma for better results.

 5. Paper Trail

 Your morning newspaper is worth so much more than we can imagine.
-They can work overtime and used as an effective way to squash and remove shoe odors.
+It can work overtime and can be used as an effective way to squash and remove shoe odors.

 Stuff a generous amount of crumpled newspaper pages every night in your shoes and eliminate the moisture and the bacteria as well.
-If you want some refreshing smell, add a few drops of essential oil in the newspaper, and no funky smell, it’s all fresh!
+Also, add a few drops of essential oil in the newspaper if you want, and no more funky smell!

 6. Use Cedar Wood

-With a strong woody smell, cedarwood is widely used in shoemaking mainly to avoid the smelly shoe problem.
-Make your shoes with cedarwood insoles and stretches and enjoy the durability.
+With a strong woody smell, cedarwood is widely used in shoemaking mainly to avoid smelly shoe problems.
+You can make cedarwood insoles for your shoes.

 I know it is not feasible for running or gyming shoes, but you can utilize this for a casual sneaker.
 This also helps in maintaining the shape while absorbing offensive odors.